 Alternatives to dental chews that may not be worth it

-There are at least three alternatives to dental dog chews that have been observed in studies to clean dogs' teeth – rawhide chews, beef bones and antlers.
+There are at least three alternatives to dental dog chews that have been observed in studies to clean dogs' teeth – rawhide chews, beef bones, and antlers.
 However, there are certain dangers associated with all three of these options, and it may be best to skip them altogether, sticking with toys and chews instead as a way to keep your pet's teeth clean.

-In studies, there was greater variability in rawhide's ability to clean the surface of a dogs teeth (20).
+In studies, there was greater variability in rawhide's ability to clean the surface of a dog's teeth (20).
 However, there is still evidence to suggest that giving rawhide chews to dogs up to three times per week (which is considered the upper limit of the safe amount of rawhide a dog can consume) can effectively remove significant amounts of supragingival and calculus deposits (21).

 Equally impressive in their ability to clean teeth are antler chews.
 Usually harvested from deer and elk antler sheds, these chews make for really great alternatives to beef bones.
-The fact that deer and elk shed antlers only once a year do tend to make them more expensive, but their efficiency in maintaining oral health has been proven.
-That said, antlers – just like rawhide chews and beef bones – may not be the best option due to their potential hazards for the dog (teeth fractures, choking hazard and more).
+The fact that deer and elk shed antlers only once a year does tend to make them more expensive, but their efficiency in maintaining oral health has been proven.
+That said, antlers – just like rawhide chews and beef bones – may not be the best option due to their potential hazards for the dog (teeth fractures, choking hazards, and more).

 3. Soft Dog Food

-I know I've just mentioned dry dog food as the first food option to feed your pet, but while the merits of dry dog food has been extensively research and discussed, it is important to not demonize soft or wet dog food.
+I know I've just mentioned dry dog food as the first food option to feed your pet, but while the merits of dry dog food have been extensively researched and discussed, it is important to not demonize soft or wet dog food.
 It has its place and certain benefits for dog's teeth that while do not have clear scientific evidence can be hypothesized from other related studies we have observed.

 For example, water consumption plays a role in the health of your dog's teeth (23).
-Most known canned dog foods contains anywhere from 70% to 80% moisture while dry foods only contains only up to 10%.
+Most known canned dog foods contain anywhere from 70% to 80% moisture while dry foods only contain only up to 10%.
 Even though the dog is likely to drink water after eating dry dog food, the amount pets drink rarely makes up for how much liquids they get from consuming wet foods.

 Wet food can also be judged at the extreme ends of the dog's age range.
-The teeth of puppies are often too fragile for the hard and tough dry food.
+The teeth of puppies are often too fragile for hard and tough dry food.
 Puppies and young dogs are occasionally likely to chip teeth if given dry dog foods.
 Likewise, older dogs, dogs with few or no teeth left will most likely gum their food and then swallow it directly.
 The abrasion of dry dog food, which is so good for teeth, can be mercilessly painful on the gums and often leads to raw or bleeding gums in puppies or senior dogs.

 RELATED: How to Brush A Dog's Teeth 101